teemuniskanen/docs/docs/api/fhir-stu3.md

 One can interact with EBMeDS using FHIR in the following ways:

 * Using a custom REST interface to retrieve static FHIR resources (Questionnaire, PlanDefinition, Goal)
 * Using [CDS Hooks](http://cds-hooks.org) to call decision support.
-Input and output resource types depend on the hook.
+Input and output data depend on the hook.

 ## Custom REST API